1997 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Obverse Of The 1997 Nickel

-The obverse features a left-facing profile portrait of Thomas Jefferson by designer Felix Schlag.
-The word “IN GOD WE TRUST” appears along the left side of the coin.
-“LIBERTY” is inscribed prominently on the right side.
+The obverse (front) shows a left-facing portrait of Thomas Jefferson by designer Felix Schlag, modeled on a Houdon marble bust.
+The inscription “IN GOD WE TRUST” runs along the left side, and “LIBERTY” appears prominently on the right.

 The Reverse Of The 1997 Nickel